 SDGs (Social Development Goals) are familiar to most people who have been dealing with the topic of sustainability for some time.
 In 2016, the United Nations (UN) defined 17 Sustainable Development Goals (SDGs) to ensure sustainable improvements at an economic, social, and environmental level.

 These development goals are not a legal requirement, but more and more companies are voluntarily committing to contribute to a more sustainable world.
-There are sustainability reporting standards that organisations may follow.
+There are sustainability reporting standards that organizations may follow.
 They help them to be transparent and take responsibility for their impacts.
 The GRI (Global Reporting Initiative) standards are currently the most widely used sustainability reporting standards in the world.

 However, sustainability reporting is mandatory for companies that meet certain criteria.
 And the EU is continuously increasing its requirements.
 In the EU, companies of public interest that are also large corporations and employ more than 500 people, are already obliged to adhere to so-called non-financial reporting (NFRD) since 2017.
 This type of company includes, for example, credit institutions and insurance companies.
 In 2021 and i the subsequent years, the requirements are expected to increase, especially regarding the scope, form of digital provision, external audit of the non-financial reporting, and the expansion of the group of those obliged to report.
 On 21 April 2021, a draft of the revised Corporate Sustainability Reporting Directive (CSRD) was published by the European Commission.
 With these new guidelines, the number of companies that have to report on non-financial aspects in the future would be greatly expanded.
 So far, companies with more than 250 employees will soon be obliged to report.
 In addition, large non-capital-market-oriented companies, as well as all companies listed on a regulated market in the EU, with the exception of micro-enterprises.
 There will be new binding standards for sustainability reporting.
 It has to be included in the company's management report in the future and will thus be raised to the same level of importance as financial reporting.
 An external audit is also planned for the mandatory reporting.
 The European Commission's proposal is expected to be adopted in 2022 and the reporting obligation will apply to reports published from January 1st 2024 o.